Weather forecasting: Broadcasts

-How models create forecasts
+Numerical weather prediction

 The basic idea of numerical weather prediction is to sample the state of the fluid at a given time and use the equations of fluid dynamics and thermodynamics to estimate the state of the fluid at some time in the future.
 The main inputs from country-based weather services are surface observations from automated weather stations at ground level over land and from weather buoys at sea.
 The World Meteorological Organization acts to standardize the instrumentation, observing practices and timing of these observations worldwide.
 Stations either report hourly in METAR reports, or every six hours in SYNOP reports.
 Sites launch radiosondes, which rise through the depth of the troposphere and well into the stratosphere.
 Data from weather satellites are used in areas where traditional data sources are not available.
 Compared with similar data from radiosondes, the satellite data has the advantage of global coverage, but at a lower accuracy and resolution.
 Meteorological radar provide information on precipitation location and intensity, which can be used to estimate precipitation accumulations over time.
 Additionally, if a pulse Doppler weather radar is used then wind speed and direction can be determined.
 These methods, however, leave an in-situ observational gap in the lower atmosphere (from 100 m to 6 km above ground level).
 To reduce this gap, in the late 1990s weather drones started to be considered for obtaining data from those altitudes.
 Research has been growing significantly since the 2010s, and weather-drone data may in future be added to numerical weather models.

 Commerce provides pilot reports along aircraft routes, and ship reports along shipping routes.
 Research flights using reconnaissance aircraft fly in and around weather systems of interest such as tropical cyclones.
-Reconnaissance aircraft are also flown over the open oceans during the cold season into systems that cause significant uncertainty in forecast guidance, or are expected to be of high impact 3–7 days into the future over the downstream continent.
+Reconnaissance aircraft are also flown over the open oceans during the cold season into systems that cause significant uncertainty in forecast guidance, or are expected to be of high impact three–seven days into the future over the downstream continent.

 Models are initialized using this observed data.
 The irregularly spaced observations are processed by data assimilation and objective analysis methods, which perform quality control and obtain values at locations usable by the model's mathematical algorithms (usually an evenly spaced grid).
 The data are then used in the model as the starting point for a forecast.
 Commonly, the set of equations used to predict the physics and dynamics of the atmosphere are called primitive equations.
 These are initialized from the analysis data and rates of change are determined.
 The rates of change predict the state of the atmosphere a short time into the future.
 The equations are then applied to this new atmospheric state to find new rates of change, which predict the atmosphere at a yet further time into the future.
 This time stepping procedure is continually repeated until the solution reaches the desired forecast time.